 One of his cases made my (newly blonde) hair stand on end.
 Well, how would you like to reach for the hand of a young woman trapped in a reservoir only to have it come off in your hand?

-So that was the moment that Still Waters was conceived - the third in the Fran Harman series.
+So that was the moment that In Harm's Way was conceived - the third in the Fran Harman series.

 What better than to run a story about all the reorganisation affecting public services everywhere - as if the police could ever be run like a business!
 You can imagine that Fran in particular is not likely to have an easy time.